 More recently, Alfonso designed Sans Surveillance Sans, a typeface that use ligatures to offer a political commentary about the risks of Surveillance Capitalism.
 Sans Surveillance Sans starts by acknowledging how political leaders, government agencies, and the industrial complex shaping toady’s surveillance apparatus, prefer to market their programmes and technologies under appealing Orwellian figures of speech – while failing to address the resulting societal risks.
 Exploiting ligatures in a liberal way, Sans Surveillance Sans automatically replaces oxymorons, euphemisms, and technical jargon, as they are written, with more straightforward and honest language.
 While traditional typeface designers use ligatures to improve the legibility of texts, with Sans Surveillance Sans Alfonso goes one step further and uses ligatures to improve our ability to make sense of the world we live in.
 He used his typeface to add the subtitles to a conference speech by Cambridge Analytica on the power of big data and psychographics in the US electoral campaign.
 Looked in retrospect, the resulting subtitles are revealing.

-Influenced, among others, by artists such as Richard Mosse, Mandy Barker, and Abdulnasser Gharem, Alfonso joins Mosse in saying that “beauty is the sharpest tool in the box.”
+Influenced by the French philosopher Jacques Ranciére and, among others, by artists such as Richard Mosse, Mandy Barker, and Abdulnasser Gharem, Alfonso joins Mosse in saying that “beauty is the sharpest tool in the box.”
 In a society suffering from a short attention span, his intention is to use aesthetics to win the attention of the audience, and, in so doing, to invite it to reflect on the themes his oeuvre addresses.

 Alfonso’s works have been exhibited around the world since he began making images in 2017, including at Voies Off – Arles (2019), Encontros da Imagem (2019), PHOTO IS:RAEL (2019), Riga Photomonth (2019), Photoville NYC (2018), Batumi Photo Days (2018), and SFMoMA (2017).

-Alfonso is a two-times winner of the Allard Prize Photography contest, and FRESH EYES 2019 talent by GUP Magazine.
+Alfonso is a two-times winner of the Allard Prize Photography Competition, and FRESH EYES 2019 talent by GUP Magazine.
 He has lived in Dubai, Moscow, Milano, Brussels, and Rome – And at times he is reported to be enjoying writing about himself in the third person.

 Selected Group Exhibition and Projections